RxLaboratory/Ramses/src-docs/docs/dev/server-reference/index.md

 This is the process to sync data with the server.

 1. `ping` to check if the server is available and check its version.
-This is mandatory before being able to log in.
+This is mandatory to initiate the session before being able to log in.
 2. `login` to authenticate yourself.
 3. `sync` your data.